XereoNet/uniparse/README.md

 - __extension__ | __ext__ - _String_
 This option forces a certain extension to be used.
 When used uniparse will use the parser for this type of file.

+- __pretty__ - _Boolean_
+Returns a pretty version of the config (where applicable, like JSON).

 ## Writing your own parser

 - Create a new file in the lib/parsers folder.
 Make sure to name it something meaningful.
 - Make sure to write the following 4 methods:
 	- readConfig(file, options, callback) // Options: none -
 	Reads the config from a file.
-	- writeConfig(file, data, options, callback) // Options: extend -
+	- writeConfig(file, data, options, callback) // Options: extend, pretty -
 	Writes the config to a file
 	- parseConfig(string, options, callback) // Options: none -
 	Parses the config from a string.
-	- stringifyConfig(object, options, callback) // Options: none -
+	- stringifyConfig(object, options, callback) // Options: pretty -
 	Converts a plain JS object to a string.
 - The methods don't need to worry about undefined parameters, the main program handles those.
 - Make sure you pass on the options object to the parsing library, so the user can provide extra options for that too.